ericwpeterson/remote-redux-five/README.md

 ```

 ### Reducer Composition
-In order to support the protocol reducers should insert there state insided the monobjects tree.
-In this example ups is reducer.
-See the source code for more information.
+In order to support the protocol, reducers should insert there state inside the monobjects tree, and provide props and methods.
+In this example dog is a valid monobject reducer.
+Other state can exist along side the monobject state, but it will not be accessible from the protocol.

 ### Get Action Flow
 ![alt text](getflow.png "Logo Title Text 1")